-XXXIV.
-But if that Nomination is not unanimously approv'd, the new Grand-Master shall be chosen immediately by Ballot, every Master and Warden writing his Man's Name, and the last Grand-Master writing his Man's Name too; and the Man, whole Name the last Grand-Master shall first take out, casually or by Chance, shall be Grand-Master for the Year ensuingj and if present, he shall be proclaim'd, saluted, and congratulated, as above hinted, and forthwith install'd by the last Grand-Master, according to Usage.
+XXXIII.
+But if either the Master and Wardens have not in private this Day before Dinner, nor the Day before desir'd the last Grand-Master to continue in the Mastership another Year; or if he, when desir'd, has not consented: Then, approv'd, the new Grand-Master shall be chosen immediately by Ballot, every Master and Warden writing his Man's Name, and the last Grand-Master writing his Man's Name too; and the Man, whose Name the last Grand-Master shall first take out, casually or by Chance, shall be Grand-Master for the Year ensuing; and if present, he shall be proclaim'd, saluted, and congratulated, as above hinted, and forthwith install'd by the last Grand-Master, according to Usage.

-XXXV.
-The last Grand-Master thus continued, or the new Grand-Master thus install'd, shall next nominate and appoint his Deputy Grand-Master, either the last or a new one, who shall be also declar'd, saluted, .and congratulated as above hinted.
+The last Grand-Master shall nominate his Successor for the Year ensuing, who, if unanimously approved by the Grand-Lodge, and if there present, shall be proclaimed, saluted, and congratulated the new Grand-Master as above hinted, and immediately installed by the last the new Grand-Master thus install'd, shall next nominate and appoint his Deputy Grand-Master, either the last or a new one, who shall be also declar'd, saluted, and congratulated as above hinted.